From Wikipedia

 I have seen some feasibility studies peg a proposed major gift campaign as an impossible failure, and the organization subsequently go on to attain stellar fundraising success.
 I have seen feasibility studies predict outrageous success – which the organizations themselves did not believe – and they wisely curtailed their fundraising goals to better match reality.
 Last but not least, I have seen consulting firms that did not have the hoped-for rapport with the civic leaders they interviewed for a feasibility study, and the final results were therefore inconclusive.

-In the above instances, consulting firms were paid large sums to conduct the studies, when those funds would have been better spent paying a full-time, experienced campaign coordinator to get into the trenches with nonprofit staff, review the organization’s immediate situation (in-depth, onsite), and develop and implement their campaigns accordingly.
+In the above instances, consulting firms were paid large sums to conduct the studies, when those funds might have been better spent paying an experienced campaign coordinator to get into the trenches with nonprofit staff, review the organization’s immediate fundraising situation, conduct advanced research on existing and future potential donors, and develop and implement their campaigns accordingly.

 A Different Concept